lucaskemper/portfolio-risk-mc/README.md

-# Portfolio Risk Analysis using Monte Carlo Simulation and Machine Learning /w Antonio Schoeffel, HEC Lausanne (WORK IN PROGRESS)
+# Portfolio Risk Analysis using Monte Carlo Simulation and Machine Learning /w Antonio Schoeffel & , HEC Lausanne (WORK IN PROGRESS)
 A sophisticated quantitative framework combining Monte Carlo simulation, machine learning, and advanced risk metrics, developed as part of a project for the class "Data Science & Advanced Programming, Year 1, MscF HEC Lausanne",

 ## Table of Contents